fastapi/fastapi/docs/tutorial/sql-databases.md

 {!./src/sql_databases/tutorial001.py!}
 ```

+!!! info
+    We put the creation of the `SessionLocal()` and handling of the requests in a `try` block.

+    And then we close it in the `finally` block.

+    This way we make sure the database session is always closed after the request.
+Even if there was an exception in the middle.

 ### About `request.state`

 <a href="https://www.starlette.io/requests/#other-state" target="_blank">`request.state` is a property of each Starlette `Request` object</a>, it is there to store arbitrary objects attached to the request itself, like the database session in this case.